aarondail/react-zoomable-ui/docs/api/interfaces/viewportoptions.md

 Called when a press (press being a left mouse click or a single finger touch) starts in the [ViewPort](../classes/viewport.md).
-The callback can return whether the gesture should be captured, in which case the other `onPress*` methods will be called.
+The callback can return whether the interaction should be captured, in which case the other `onPress*` methods will be called.
 Or it can be ignored (in which case nothing at all will happen).
 Finally, the callback can return `undefined` which will initiate the default behavior: panning the virtual space.